-\\ Please refer to page 34 for static silent auction rules.
+- THE ELLSWORTH COUNTY FAIR ASSOCIATION (ECFA) MANAGES THE LIVESTOCK PREMIUM AUCTION. - Please refer to page 35 for static silent auction rules.
 Food, food preservation, and horticulture items will be sold in the silent auction.

-INTENT TO SELL CARDS MUST BE TURNED INTO THE FAIR OFFICE by 10:00 p.m., Wednesday, July 24, 2024, if you intend to sell an item in the auction.
+INTENT TO SELL CARDS MUST BE TURNED INTO THE FAIR OFFICE by 10:00 p.m., Wednesday, July 23, 2025, if you intend to sell an item in the Livestock Auction.